-Potatoes are very inexpensive to keep on hand.
+Potatoes are very frugal and healthy.
 I always buy the big 10 lb bag and cook my potatoes in bulk.
 If I’m making baked potatoes for dinner then I’ll make twice what I need and we can use the leftovers to make home fries for breakfast or a side dish for dinner on another day.

 Apples make a great side dish for any meal.
 Don’t have time to make potatoes or a salad to go along with dinner?
 Slice some apples to eat on the side, or saute them quickly with some butter and cinnamon if you’re feeling fancy.

-Eggs are really quite inexpensive and can be used any time of the day for a meal or snack.
-You don’t even have to limit them to breakfast.
-Learn how to use eggs to stretch your budget here.
+Eggs are usually quite cheap and can be used at any time of the day for a meal or snack.
+You don’t have to limit them to breakfast.
 And, don’t forget … using them as a base for meatless meals can save you a ton of money.